Drones and Privacy

 So the law is that recording in public places under California law is permitted, so long as you keep your reasonable expectation of privacy intact.
 An example would be people at the beach who are not aware they are on tape.
 So now could be a violation of the law.
 But at the same time, videoing a police officer making an arrest remains legal.

-This type of technology gives Mr. Ehline pause since he believes it is possible shortly that legislators and judges will agree with the use of government drone use.
+This type of technology gives Mr. Ehline pause since he believes it is possible shortly that legislators and judges will agree with government drone use.
 But of course, they will restrict private citizen’s use of the aircraft.

-He said that it would not be unforeseen for law enforcement to argue they have the right to use drones to record, but at the same time, take that ability out of the hands of the ordinary citizen.
+He said that it would not be unforeseen for law enforcement to argue they have the right to use drones to record but simultaneously take that ability out of ordinary citizens' hands.
 Mr. Ehline adds that in California, the stance taken by the courts is a pro-government position.

-District Attorney Joyce Dudley and a Santa Barbara representative made a statement for the News-Press that to their knowledge, they do not use drones.
+District Attorney Joyce Dudley and a Santa Barbara representative made a statement for the News-Press that they do not use drones to their knowledge.
 Mr. Ehline still sees the use of these aerial vehicles could quickly become an invasion of privacy.
 And he said that law enforcement should be held accountable.
 Moreover, Ehline went on to say how beautiful it would be to have a drone capture a police stop recording the incident.

 Recording Police Reduced Police Misconduct?

-He cited the case of Rialto, where a systematic video recording of police officers on the job showed an 80% reduction in misconduct reports.
+He cited Rialto's case, where a systematic video recording of police officers on the job showed an 80% reduction in misconduct reports.
 In this situation, the officers carried cameras.
 And those devices recorded their actions.
 But imagine how much better this would be with drones?
 I mean, it could keep less than admirable officers acting within the law, right?

-The other issue is that it could provide the government with the Legislature intends for using surveillance without a warrant.
-Even the drones planned to be used by Amazon could be tapped into, and companies like Amazon, who are attempting to get approval for enhanced business opportunities, could decide to go along with requests by the government for drone information to gain that support.
+The other issue is that it could provide the government with the Legislature's intends for using surveillance without a warrant.
+Even the drones planned to be used by Amazon could be tapped into.
+Companies like Amazon attempting to get approval for enhanced business opportunities could decide to go along with the government's requests for drone information to gain that support.